 Film Night – to finish off the weekend of joyful creative brilliance an open outdoor film night will be open to the whole community, short films made by, with and for Deaf people will celebrate the diversity Deaf history and culture has to offer.
 Announcements will be made in the coming weeks, watch this space!

-The project responds to an approach made by Lismore-based Deaf arts worker Sigrid MacDonald, who identified a gap in creative opportunities for the Deaf community in the Northern Rivers region.
-By bringing together the deaf community and creative partners in workshop-based development opportunities, Auslan Creative will engage both Deaf and hearing participants through music, visual arts, performing arts and screen.
+This project responded to an approach made by Lismore-based Deaf arts worker Sigrid MacDonald, who identified a gap in creative opportunities for the Deaf community in the Northern Rivers region.
+By bringing together the deaf community and creative partners in workshop-based development opportunities, Auslan Creative engaged both Deaf and hearing participants through music, visual arts, performing arts and screen.

-Joining the program for screen based explorations, Screenworks are delivering a series of film writing workshops for the Northern Rivers Deaf Community.
-The intimate lab series is working with two local participants on developing a factual-based film project, mentored by award-winning short filmmaker, Karenza Ebejer, who has a talent for finding unique stories and bringing them to screen.
-During the workshops, the participants will be given the opportunity to explore creative storytelling ideas with the outcome of producing a concept document, script and teaser for a short film.
+Programming for the screen based explorations commenced on the 30th July in 2020 with Screenworks delivering a series of film writing workshops.
+The intimate lab series worked with two local participants on developing a factual-based film project.
+The participants were mentored weekly through to the 10th of September by award-winning short filmmaker, Karenza Ebejer, who has a talent for finding unique stories and bringing them to screen.
+During the workshops, the participants were given the opportunity to explore creative storytelling ideas with the outcome of producing a concept document, script and teaser for a short film.

-Arts Northern Rivers has received funding to deliver the multi-arts project through the Australian Government’s Regional Arts Fund and by the NSW Government through Create NSW.
-Arts Northern Rivers Executive Director, Peter Wood, said;
+Arts Northern Rivers received funding to deliver this multi-arts project through the Australian Government’s Regional Arts Fund and by the NSW Government through Create NSW.